Frequently Asked Questions

 To learn more, call 613-990-5437.

 The Transportation Safety Board of Canada conducts independent investigations and, if needed, public inquiries into air, marine, rail and pipeline accidents, to find what caused them.
 To learn more, call 613-994-3741.

 Local or provincial police forces investigate motor vehicle accidents on public roads, as well as accidents that involve off-road vehicles.
 Transport Canada's Road Safety and Motor Vehicle Regulation Directorate contracts teams of specialists based at universities across Canada to investigate selected samples of motor vehicle accidents each year, to help develop and evaluate safety standards.

 Contact the Canadian Transportation Agency with complaints about air carriers, railways, shippers and accessible transportation.

 To learn more, call 1-888-222-2592 or by e-mail at firstname.lastname@example.org.

 Library and Archives Canada holds all government records of national interest and provides expert reference services.
 For more information, call 613-995-5138.

 You can buy Canadian maps from your local bookstore.
 Geological Survey of Canada maps are also available from bookstores across the country.
 For more information, call 613-995-4342.

 Not without written permission.
-For more information, call the Communications and Marketing Group at 613-993-0055.
+For more information, visit the copyright/permission to reproduce notices section.